NVIDIA/aistore/cmd/cli/resources/object.md

 ### Object names

-When the specified source references a directory or a tree of nested directories, object naming is done as follows:
+When the specified source references a directory, or a tree of nested directories, object naming is done as follows:

 - For path `p` of source directory, resulting objects names are path to files with trimmed `p` prefix
 - `OBJECT_NAME` is prepended to each object name.